guyleonard/gene_prediction_pipeline/README.md

 ### genemark
 Yet another case of seriously outdated and pointless software download/license models.
 You have to fill in a web form, agree to a non-standard licence and then get given a temporary download location. $&\*!
 This bad, bad practice has got to stop.
 It is not 1996 anymore.
 Crikey.

+### genemark
+It has a 400 day licence.
+After that you need to get a new one. :|

 ## Other Dependencies
 1. [pigz](http://zlib.net/pigz/) - Parallel GZIP
 2. tee - GNU Core